Hebe (1809 Hull ship): Merchantman

 On Hebe's return Staniforth sole her.
 Her new owners decided to sail as a Hull-based whaler in the British Northern Whale Fishery.

 Whaler

 In 1820 Captain Cousens (or Couzens), sailed Hebe to the Davis Strait.
 There she killed 19 whales, which rendered into 240 tuns of whale oil.

 Fate

 Hebe was wrecked on 10 March 1821 near Aberdeen with the loss of five of her crew.
-She was on a voyage from Hull to the Davis Strait.
+She was outward bound on a voyage from Hull to Davis Strait.
 One of her crew wrote a letter to his wife with his account of the wrecking.
+That year 13 whalers were lost, including Hebe.